markvoortmanppu/appliedcomputerscience/pages/visual-studio-code.md

 ## Local Code Editing

 Local code editing works like any regular program, just run VS Code and open a file, edit, and then save.
 There are also many plugins available if you are looking for additional functionality.
+After you are done editing you may need to use [FileZilla](filezilla) to upload the files to your [jail](jail-setup).

 ## Remote Code Editing